Why 31 is the most expensive year of your life

-Every year may feel like an expensive year, but according to our latest research there's no year quite like 31 when it comes to spending on life's big (and pricey) milestones
+Our latest research reveals there's no year quite like 31 when it comes to spending on life's big (and pricey) milestones

 Let's face it.
 Life is expensive.
 As a kid you quickly learn how long it takes to save up your pocket money, and then as you get older you've got ever-increasing rental prices, stagnant interest rates, and rising inflation to contend with.
 It can easily feel like each year is more expensive than the next.